Marmalade-NG/marmalade-ng/doc/source/how-to-create-token.rst

 For tokens creators
 -------------------

-This cookbook is just an example, on how it can be done.
+This cookbook is just an example of how it can be done.
 But there are multiple other possibilities.

 Choose a set of policies